SciML/QuasiMonteCarlo.jl/docs/src/randomization.md

 ### $(t,m,d)$-net visualization

-Faure nets and its scrambled versions are digital $(t,m,d)$-net, it means that they have strong equipartition properties.
+Faure nets and their scrambled versions are digital $(t,m,d)$-net, which means they have strong equipartition properties.
 On the following plot, we can (visually) verify that with Nested Uniform Scrambling, it also works with Linear Matrix Scrambling and Digital Shift.
 You must see one point per rectangle of volume $1/b^m$.
-Points on the "left" border of rectangles are included while those on the "right" are excluded.
+Points on the "left" border of rectangles are included, while those on the "right" are excluded.
 See [Chapter 15.7](https://artowen.su.domains/mc/qmcstuff.pdf) and Figure 15.10 for more details.

 ```@example 1
 d1 = 1